welcome to the mayan ruins website .

 HISTORY AND EXPLORATION

-Balamku has a settlement history that dates back to the Late Pre-Classic (300 B.C.-200 A.D.).
-The stelae that have been uncovered here are too deteriorated to provide any information on the sites dynastic history.
-The architecture of the site shows influence from both the Peten, in northern Guatemala, and of the Rio Bec style.
+Balamku has a settlement history that dates back to the Late Preclassic (300 BCE.-200 CE).
+The stelae that have been uncovered here are, unfortunately, too deteriorated to provide any information on the sites’ dynastic history.
+The architecture of the site shows early influence from the Peten in northern Guatemala, and later of the Rio Bec style.

-Most of the monumental construction took place between the Late Pre-Classic and the Early Classic (200-600 A.D.).
+Most of the monumental construction took place between the Late Preclassic and the Early Classic (200-600 A.D.).
 There are examples of later construction activity in the Late Classic (600-900 A.D.).
-The site most likely experienced the same decline as the other sites of the Rio Bec area, and was abandoned during the Post Classic (900-1200 A.D.).
+The site most likely experienced the same decline as the other sites of the Rio Bec area, and was abandoned during the Terminal Classic (900-1100 A.D.).

 The Central Group is composed of three plazas that comprise about 30 structures.
-Plaza A forms the south side of the group and contains the Ball Court and other unexcavated mounds.
-To the north of this group is Plaza B.
+Plaza A forms the south side of the group and contains a ball court and other unexcavated mounds.
+To the north of this plaza is Plaza B.

 south entry to central group steve mellard